-Our caregivers provide assistance with Activities of Daily Living.
-Duties can include but are not limited to bathing, dressing, grooming, medication reminders, meal preparation, laundry, housekeeping, companionship, transportation and exercises.
+Our home care services include assistance with Activities of Daily Living.
+This includes but is not limited to bathing, dressing, grooming, medication reminders, meal preparation, laundry, housekeeping, companionship, transportation and exercises.
 Please check the full list of services.

 Does your agency provide transportation?

 Yes, we provide transportation to doctor appointments, social outings and errands.
 If the caregiver utilizes their vehicle then a $.60 per mile reimbursement will be applied to your statement.
 Please check our in-home care services for details.

 My mom is healthy, but I worry about her alone at home all day.
 Do you offer companionship services for people like her?